UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Introduction

 \cite{Yen_2009} presented a cluster-based under-sampling approach.
 First, all the samples are divided into some clusters in this approach.
 The main issue is that there are different clusters in a dataset, and each cluster appears to have unique characteristics.
-If a cluster has more minority class samples than a number of majority class samples, it does not have the characteristics of the majority class samples and behaves more like the minority class samples.
+For example, suppose a cluster has more minority class samples than several majority class samples.
+In that case, it does not have the characteristics of the majority class samples and behaves more like the minority class samples.
 Therefore, this method selects a suitable number of majority class samples from each cluster by considering the ratio of the number of majority class samples to the number of minority class samples in the cluster. \cite{Zhang_2014} proposed the RWO-Sampling method by generating some synthetic minority class samples via randomly walking from the data.
 The synthetic minority class expands the minority class boundaries since this method does not change the data distribution.

 \cite{Han_2005} presented borderline-SMOTE1 and borderline-SMOTE2.
 These methods are based on SMOTE.
-The borderline samples of the minority class are more easily misclassified than those ones far from the borderline.
+The borderline samples of the minority class are more easily misclassified than those far from the borderline.
 Thus, these methods only over-sample the borderline samples of the minority class. \cite{Barua_2014} presented a Majority Weighted Minority Oversampling Technique (MWMOTE) approach.
-The method uses the samples of the majority class near the decision boundary to select the samples of the minority class effectively.
-It then assigns the weights to the selected samples according to their importance in learning.
+The technique uses the samples of the majority class near the decision boundary to select the samples of the minority class effectively.
+It then assigns the weight to the samples chosen according to their importance in learning.
 The samples closer to the decision boundary are given more weights than others.